dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 *See this track on our [music map 🗺️]()*

 </center>
 With influences from Japan, creative samples and beautiful instrumental melding, The Garden of Zen EP comes in tea-hot with relaxing mix of synths, instruments, and sparse, well placed samples.
-All the proceeds from sales will go toward providing support to those stru
+All the proceeds from sales will go toward providing support to those struggling with mental health.